noahnkr/portfolio-site/public/posts/linear-regression.md

 - $w$ is the vector of weights we're updating
 - $t$ is the current iteration step
 - $\alpha$ is the **learning rate**, which controls how large each update step is
-- $L$ is the loss function we're trying to minimize
+- $E$ is the loss function we're trying to minimize

 By plugging the computed gradient into this update rule, the model takes a small step in the direction that reduces the error.
 Repeating this process over many iterations allows the model to "learn" by gradually improving its predictions.
 This is the core idea behind how most machine learning models are trained.